 Chancellor Paul G. Risser

-Risser has a doctorate in botany and soils and a master's in botany from the University of Wisconsin and a bachelor's in biology from Grinnell College.
+Risser held a doctorate in botany and soils and a master's in botany from the University of Wisconsin and a bachelor's in biology from Grinnell College.
 He began his professional career in 1967 as an assistant professor in the Department of Botany and Microbiology at the University of Oklahoma.
 Ten years later he was promoted to full professor.
-During his years at OU (1967-1981), he also served as assistant director of the Oklahoma Biological Station, director of the Oklahoma Biological Survey and chairman of the Department of Botany and Microbiology.
+During his years at OU (1967-81), he also served as assistant director of the Oklahoma Biological Station, director of the Oklahoma Biological Survey and chairman of the Department of Botany and Microbiology.

 Risser was a native Oklahoman, born in Blackwell in 1939, where he grew up on a wheat and cattle farm and attended school through high school.
 He died July 10, 2014, at the age of 74.
 At the time of his death, he was serving as chair and chief operating officer of the OU Research Cabinet; a member of the board of trustees at the Smithsonian National Museum of Natural History; vice chair of the board of trustees of Grinnell College; and chair of Oklahoma's P-20 Council.

 He is survived by his wife, Les Risser; their six children, four sons and two daughters; and 14 grandchildren.